 - Verity Count is the Verity application used for accumulation and tallying of voted ballots, transported via Verity vDrive, from Verity Scan and Verity Central. - Verity Count was tested first as an individual component in order to verify that all declared functionality is present and working as documented.
-All documented features were tested, and all functional features were verified to be documented. - Verity Count was also tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts Verity vDrive data from Verity Scan and Verity Central, prior to tabulating results and producing all defined output reports.
+All functional features were tested and verified to be correctly documented. - Verity Count was also tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts Verity vDrive data from Verity Scan and Verity Central, prior to tabulating results and producing all defined output reports.